Hyperbolic Geometry of Superstring Perturbation Theory

 \subsection{Off-Shell Bosonic-String Amplitudes}

-The $g$-loop on-shell amplitudes with $n$ external states in bosonic-string theory are obtained by integrating an appropriate $6g-6+2n$ real dimensional differential form over $\mathcal{M}_{g,n}$, the moduli space of Riemann surfaces.
-This differential form on $\mathcal{M}_{g,n}$ is constructed by computing the CFT correlator of unintegrated vertex operators having conformal dimension $(1,1)$ corresponding to the external states satisfying the tree-level on shell condition.
+The $g$-loop on-shell amplitudes with $n$ external states in bosonic-string theory are obtained by integrating an appropriate $6g-6+2n$ real dimensional differential form over $\overline{\mathcal{M}}_{g,n}$, the compactified moduli space of Riemann surfaces.
+This differential form is constructed by computing the CFT correlator of unintegrated vertex operators with conformal dimension $(1,1)$ corresponding to the external states satisfying the tree-level on-shell condition.
 However, generic states of string theory undergo mass renormalization.
-States having masses different from the tree level masses are mapped to vertex operators having conformal dimensions different from $(1,1)$.
-Therefore, for generic states in string theory on-shell amplitudes defined using vertex operators with conformal dimension $(1,1)$ do not compute S-matrix elements beyond tree level.
+States having masses different from the tree-level masses are mapped to vertex operators having conformal dimensions different from $(1,1)$.
+Therefore, for generic states in string theory, on-shell amplitudes defined using vertex operators with conformal dimension $(1,1)$ do not compute S-matrix elements beyond tree level.
 This forces us to consider the off-shell amplitudes constructed using vertex operators of arbitrary conformal dimensions.